BarneyBuffet/ansible-umbrel/README.md

 ### Clone Git Repository

-The repository can be either downloaded by a [zip file]() or the git clone command.
+The repository can be either downloaded by a zip file from the [releases page](https://github.com/BarneyBuffet/ansible-umbrel/releases) or the git clone command.

 ```bash
 git@github.com:BarneyBuffet/ansible-umbrel.git